Ministry of Sport (Saudi Arabia): History

-The General Presidency of Youth Welfare (GPYW) was established in 1974 by royal decree by the late King Faisal Bin Abdul-Aziz.
+The General Presidency of Youth Welfare (GPYW) was established in 1974 by royal decree by the late King Faisal.
 In July 1987, the GPYW launched the Leadership Institute campus, the main Saudi entity accredited with training the youth to become expert trainers in sport.

 The GPYW became known as the General Sports Authority in May 2016, following a royal decree restructuring the entity and placing Prince Abdullah bin Musaad Al Saud as its chairman.

 Mohammed Al-Sheikh was appointed to the position of chairman of GSA in April 2017, replacing Prince Abdullah bin Musaad Al Saud.
 On September 6, Mohammed Al-Sheikh was replaced by Turki bin Abdel Muhsin Al-Asheikh at this position.

-Community Sports
+Community sports

 The Ministry of Sport’ remit of improving and developing the sports environment in the Kingdom of Saudi Arabia includes a focus on encouraging sports and physical activity at the grassroots level.
 Towards that end, the Saudi Sports for All Federation (SFA) was created in 2018 as a dedicated body to drive community sports.
 In 2019, it was given the official mandate to lead community sports initiatives supporting the Saudi Vision 2030’s goals.
 The Quality of Life program calls for increasing the number of people undertaking regular physical activity in the Kingdom to 40% by 2030.
 Under the Ministry of Sport umbrella, the SFA is helping the Kingdom meet this target by creating sporting opportunities, encouraging lifestyle changes, and initiating campaigns and challenges encouraging physical activity.
 The SFA runs year-round initiatives, including community activities, sports challenges, virtual walking and running challenges, tournaments, and activations of public spaces to host sports-related activities.

 The SFA App, launched in 2020 for iOS and Android devices, serves as the central hub for these initiatives.
 The App also hosts the SFA Rewards program, where users are incentivized to stay active by earning points that can be redeemed against gifts or charitable donations.

 The SFA collaborates closely with public and private sector entities such as the Saudi Arabian Olympic Committee (SAOC), Ministry of Sport, Ministry of Municipal and Rural Affairs and the Saudi Data and AI Authority (SDAIA) to further its goal of a healthier, more active Saudi Arabia.